Particle physics: Quarks and leptons

-There are three known generations of quarks (up and down, strange and charm, top and bottom) and leptons (electron and its neutrino, muon and its neutrino, tau and its neutrino), with strong indirect evidence that the fourth generation of fermions doesn't exist.
+There are three known generations of quarks (up and down, strange and charm, top and bottom) and leptons (electron and its neutrino, muon and its neutrino, tau and its neutrino), with strong indirect evidence that a fourth generation of fermions does not exist.

 Bosons

 Bosons are the mediators or carriers of fundamental interactions, such as electromagnetism, the weak interaction, and the strong interaction.
 Electromagnetism is mediated by the photon, the quanta of light.
 The weak interaction is mediated by the W and Z bosons.
 The strong interaction is mediated by the gluon, which can link quarks together to form composite particles.
 Due to the aforementioned color confinement, gluons are never observed independently.
 The Higgs boson gives mass to the W and Z bosons via the Higgs mechanism – the gluon and photon are expected to be massless.
 All bosons have an integer quantum spin (0 and 1) and can have the same quantum state.